freemind001/easy-switcher/README.md

 It runs as a daemon on your system, is independent from your desktop environment and windowing system, works with the keyboard directly via kernel input, so it is reliable and smooth.

 ## How does it work?
-The program catches your keystrokes, remembers them, and when you press a special key (Pause/Break by default), it erases what you have written, changes the layout, and writes the correct input back.
+Easy Switcher catches your keystrokes, remembers them, and when you press a special key (Pause/Break by default), it erases what you have written, changes the layout, and writes the correct input back.

+## Usage
+Install, configure & run the daemon.
+Press Pause/Break to convert the last word you have entered.
+Press Shift+Pause/Break to convert the last entered phrase.

 ## How to build
 Easy Switcher is written in Pascal.